yassbarona/hangman/README.md

 ## Instalation

-In orther to instal this game proceed with the folowing steps:
+In order to install this game proceed with the folowing steps:

-  1- Clone the code from the repository in the address https://github.com/yassbarona/hangman 2- Open your termial
+  1- Clone the code from the repository in the address https://github.com/yassbarona/hangman

+  2- Open your termial

-  3- Go to the folder you just coned from Github
+  3- Go to the folder you just cloned from Github

   4- Type the command "pyton main.py"

   5- Enjoy!

 ## Instructions

-  1- As soon as the game starts, it will select a random word from our database and 5 lives will be given to you.
+  1- As soon as the game starts, it will select a random word from our extensive database and 5 lives will be given to you.

   2- It will ask you to type your first letter.
 Keep in mind that only 1 character is accepted, if you type more or none, an error message will appear and it will give you the opportunity to type again.